Institute for Comparative Research in Human and Social Sciences

 Institute for Comparative Research in Human and Social Sciences (ICR) is located in University of Tsukuba.
-University of Tsukuba is known for the academic research center in Japan.
-ICR at the University of Tsukuba is seeking the ways to establish Japan as an academic force for advancing Humanities and Social Sciences.
-Aiming at the solution of global issues and overcoming civilization clashes.
+The goal of ICR is to establish Japan as an academic force for advancing Humanities and Social Sciences, addressing global issues, and overcoming civilization clashes.

 History

 The University of Tsukuba ICR was founded in 2014.

 It is the combination of Center for International, Comparative, and Advanced Japanese Studies(CAJS) and Research Center For West Asian Civilization at University of Tsukuba.

 What is ICR?

 Comparative Research which is not confined by the framework of state, is the basic innovative idea for new Humanities and Social Sciences to tackle global issues.
 ICR is aiming at creating innovations where Comparative Studies of Modern Society, Foundation of Civilizations and Cultural Communication intersect.
 In-depth basic researches and dissemination of studies to the world will put the best mixture into practice.